Parents & Guardians Clearing Advice

 View our Top Five Clearing Tips

-How to help your prospective student prepare for Clearing
+How to help your child prepare for Clearing

-Help them research alternative degrees and universities - If your prospective student is thinking of entering Clearing either out of choice or necessity, they should start preparing for Clearing as soon as possible.
+Help them research alternative degrees and universities - If your son or daughter is thinking of entering Clearing either out of choice or necessity, they should start preparing for Clearing as soon as possible.
 If they’ve done their homework and researched alternative universities and courses, they can start phoning universities as soon as the hotlines open or as soon as they get their grades on their results day.

 You can help focus their research by discussing the pros and cons of different universities and courses such as affordability, distance from home, work experience opportunities and career prospects.
 You can find this information on the UCAS website, the universities’ own websites and other sites like the Complete University Guide and Guardian University Guide.

-The thought of Clearing can be quite daunting or frightening, so it is worth being aware that thousands of students are placed through Clearing every year.
+The thought of Clearing can be quite daunting, so it’s worth being aware that thousands of students are placed through Clearing every year.
 With good preparation Clearing is often a successful process.
-View real student clearing stories.
+Read our student clearing stories.

-Help them get ready for phoning universities - The phone call your prospective student makes to the university of their choice could be one of the most important calls of their life.
+Help them get ready for phoning universities - The phone call your child makes to the university of their choice could be one of the most important calls of their life.
 They should treat it like a job interview and prepare themselves thoroughly.

 You can’t make the call for them but you can help them get ready by running through their answers to possible questions, discussing questions they could ask the universities, reading their personal statement with them, and keeping them calm.
 You could also help gather the information they’ll need for the call: their Clearing Number, UCAS Personal ID, details of their qualifications (including A-level, AS-level, GCSE and equivalent results), login details for UCAS Track, and their notes on the course/university.